 2. For sharing pristine chemistry with Vivek Mushran

-In her first few films, we saw Manisha Koirala paired romantically opposite Vivek Mushran.
+In her first few films, we saw Manisha Koirala paired romantically with Vivek Mushran.
 Confident and raring-to-do, the actors shared fresh chemistry which we went on to miss in the later stages of their careers.

 4. For being the soul of ‘Tu Mile Dil Khile’

 Think ‘Tu Mile Dil Khile’ from Criminal, think Manisha Koirala’s celestial beauty.
-Recorded in the vocals of Kumar Sanu, K S Chithra and Alka Yagnik, this song shot in lush European locales is amongst Bollywood’s greatest love songs.
+Recorded in the vocals of Kumar Sanu, K S Chithra, and Alka Yagnik, this song shot in lush European locales is amongst Bollywood’s greatest love songs.
 It appeared a year early as ‘Telusa Manasa’ in the Telugu version of the film.

 5. For becoming the Mani Ratnam heroine

 A Mani Ratnam heroine is different.
-She is headstrong, ambitious, bold and celestially beautiful.
+She is headstrong, ambitious, bold, and celestially beautiful.
 In her maiden outing with the celebrated filmmaker in Bombay, Manisha Koirala ticked each of these checkboxes.
-By rendering vulnerability and power to her soft-spoken character, Koirala garnered major critical acclaim, awards – and also my heart!
+By rendering vulnerability and power to her soft-spoken character, Koirala garnered major critical acclaim, awards – and also my heart.
 Remember ‘Kannalane’ / ‘Kehna Hi Kya’?

 6. For lending dignity to Kiran’s ambitions

 An ambitious woman is always vilified in conventional Hindi cinema, especially in the pre-2000s phase.
 Not in Mansoor Khan’s Akele Hum Akele Tum.
 Even though it is adapted from the Academy Award-winning Kramer Vs Kramer, the characters stand suitably Indianized in Khan’s film.
-Koirala does a swell job of portraying a complex role which might not be the easiest for our conservative society to empathize with.
+Koirala does a swell job of portraying a complex role that might not be the easiest for our conservative society to empathize with.

 7. For championing animal rights as Aishwarya